ckeditor/ckeditor5/docs/features/placeholder.md

 You can use the {@link module:core/editor/editorconfig~EditorConfig#placeholder `editor.config.placeholder`} configuration option:

 * when no element was passed into `Editor.create()` method,
-* to override the `placeholder` attribute value, for instance, if an element was passed into `Editor.create()` but the placeholder text should be different.
+* to override the `data-placeholder` attribute value, for instance, if an element was passed into `Editor.create()` but the placeholder text should be different.

 ```js
 ClassicEditor